JGCRI/gcam-doc/fusion.md

 \*\* All characters in between the '\[' and '\]' (if they exist) are split by ','

-\*\*\* Each element is then processed by the first element being the Filter \[link to Filter section\]
+\*\*\* Each element is then processed by the first element being the [Filter](#filter-objects)

-\*\*\* The second and third element (must exist unless Filter is NoFilter) is a predicate and the value to match in the predicate \[link to predicate section\]
+\*\*\* The second and third element (must exist unless Filter is NoFilter) is a predicate and the value to match in the [predicate](predicates)

 What GCAM Fusion Means for Writing a New GCAM Component
 ---

-The following section is perhaps more advanced than most GCAM users would need to know it is geared towards someone who would need to add a new Class to GCAM and still be compatible with GCAM Fusion.
+The following section is perhaps more advanced than most GCAM users would need to know.
+It is geared towards someone who would need to add a new Class to GCAM and still be compatible with GCAM Fusion.